 The Mugging of the Muse is allegorical.
 The Muse represents Art, Inspiration & Freedom.
 The muggers are wearing masks to hide their identities, they carry knives to treacherously stab the muse.
 Muggers might pull the ethereal Muse into the dark, stinking inferno of sweatshop exhaust fumes in the alley.
 On Walker St the hydrant flows blood red warning.
-Dilapidated, bum infested Walker St circa 1970's NYC can't protect anyone.
+Dilapidated, bum infested Walker St circa 1970's NYC doesn't protect anyone.
 The Muse wants to be free.
 How/who/what can fight off evil? the artist & his dog? an angel?
 Light and Life?
 The sky?
 The clouds?
 Freedom itself?

 The First Amendment protected the Right to Freedom of Speech in Historic 1982 Ruling